opnfv/opnfvdocs/docs/release/overview.rst

 Functest provides a functional testing framework incorporating a number of test suites and test cases that test and verify OPNFV platform functionality.
-The scope of Functest and relevant test cases can be found in its :ref:`user guide <Functest-UserGuide>`_
+The scope of Functest and relevant test cases can be found in the :ref:`Functst User Guide <Functest-UserGuide>`

 Functest provides both feature project and component test suite integration, leveraging OpenStack and SDN controllers testing frameworks to verify the key components of the OPNFV